|Home » |

 Cremona SV-150 Premier Student Violin Outfit 1/2 Half Size, Boxwood Fittings, Aging Toner, Prelude Strings, Deluxe Case

 The Cremona SV-150 1/2 violin outfit is a fine example of an instrument who's value and quality far surpase its price tag and meet the specific needs of beginning and advancing students.
 Completeley hand-carved from select solid woods and combined with the new TL-33 Travelite case for durable, yet lightweight protection and a LB-15 Brazilwood bow by J. LaSalle, makes this already perfect outfit one of the best available at this price point!

-Select tonewoods and quality workmanship for the finest possible tone
+Select tonewoods for the finest possible sound

-USA-made Prelude strings, the educator's preferred strings for students
+Every Cremona student violin comes with US-made Prelude strings, the educator's preferred strings for students

 To learn more about the fantastic features of this product, see Product Description below